cloudmesh-community/sp20-516-222/chapter/volume-aws.md

 Amazon’s block storage, called Amazon Elastic Block Store (EBS), allows users to choose between four volume types: EBS Provisioned IOPS SSD (io1), EBS General Purpose SSD (gp2), Throughput Optimized HDD (st1), and Cold HDD (sc1).

+To be added: image of table for volume types

+There are several factors that influence the performance of EBS.
+EBS performance for all volumes types is directly related to the storage size allocated to the block.
+When using gp2 for example, the block volume size created determines the baseline input/output per second (IOPS) of the application running in the block.
+Increasing block size allows more throughput, which can be useful for databases which perform large amounts of sequential input/output.
+Since block size also determines the minimum total storage size, more space that is necessary may be used when working with small objects or files.
+It is important to understand the volume needs of the data storage and applications before setting up a block storage in order to avoid misusing resources and possibly incurring higher costs.
+Finally, optimizing network bandwidth by using optimized Amazon EC2 instances or by using appropriate networking is important for getting the best performance from EBS.

 ## Amazon EBS Example

+How to Automatically Filter and Delete EBS Volumes with Lambda Functions and CloudWatch Step 1: Get Started by Opening AWS LambdaAWS Lambda Step 2: Create a Lambda Function Lambda Function
+Step 3: Click on the Empty Box and Select CloudWatch ScheduleCloudWatch Schedule Step 4: Schedule the Function by Specifying Cron ExpressionCron Expression Step 5: Assign a Role with Necessary PermissionsLambda Permissions Step 6: Paste the Following Code Snippet After the Trigger is Created.Code Snippet:import boto3

+ec2 = boto3.resource('ec2',region_name='us-east-1')
+def lambda_handler(event, context):
+for vol in ec2.volumes.all():
+if vol.state=='available':
+if vol.tags is None:
+vid=vol.id
+v=ec2.Volume(vol.id)
+v.delete()
+print "Deleted " +vid
+continue
+for tag in vol.tags:
+if tag['Key'] == 'Name':
+value=tag['Value']
+if value != 'DND' and vol.state=='available':
+vid=vol.id
+v=ec2.Volume(vol.id)
+v.delete()
+print "Deleted " +vid